velopert/velog-client/README.md

 ## velog-client

 > Velog is a blog platform for developers.
 It provides compfy markdown editor with syntax highlighter enabled.
-Currently, the service is only available in Korean.
+Currently, this service only supports Korean language.

 Website link: https://velog.io/